Skip to main content

 terraformDir: .

-Components carry type-specific inputs, labels, overrides, and dependency declarations.
+Components carry type-specific inputs, root-level environment variables, labels, overrides, and dependency declarations.
+Root-level env applies across all subscribed environments and can be overridden per subscription.

 Composition sources